FREE SHIPPING to UK for all unframed prints

 David Hockney, 25 at Fondation Louis Vuitton, Paris (9 May – 31 August 2025).

-With 400 works spanning seven decades, this retrospective isn’t just comprehensive, it’s market-defining.
+This exhibition sets the tone for what contemporary retrospectives should be.
+With 400 works spanning from 1955 - 2025, this retrospective isn’t just comprehensive, it’s market-defining.
 Interest in his digital works continues to climb in tandem with institutional endorsement.

 Explore available works by Hockney